Polymer/old-docs-site/app/3.0/docs/tools/polymer-cli-commands.md

 ### --component-dir, -c

 The component directory to use.
 When `--npm` is true, defaults to `"node_modules"`.
+Without the `--npm` flag, defaults to `"bower_components"`.

 ### --port, -p

-To serve from port 3000:
+By default, the `polymer serve` command runs the Polymer CLI development server on an open port.
+You can use `--port` or `-p` to specify the port to serve from.
+For example, to serve from port 3000:

 ```
 polymer serve --port 3000
 ```

+### --hostname

-If you have configured a custom hostname on your machine, Polymer CLI can serve it with the `--hostname` argument (for example, app project demo is available at `http://test:8080`):
+If you have configured a custom hostname on your machine, Polymer CLI can serve it with the `--hostname` argument.
+For example, if your hostname is `test`, the following command serves an application project from `http://test:8080`:

     polymer serve --hostname test

+### --open, --browser

-Open up a page other than the default `index.html` in a specific browser (Apple Safari, in this case):
+Open a page other than the default `index.html` in a specific browser (Apple Safari, in this case):

     polymer serve --open app.html --browser Safari